cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 workflow down and restarting it after making changes.

 .. note::
-   Before reload, be sure to :ref:`reinstall <Reinstalling a workflow>` your changes from source to run directory
+   If writing your workflows in a :term:`source directory`, then be sure to :ref:`reinstall <Reinstalling a workflow>` your changes to the :term:`run directory` before doing a reload.

+If you make an error in the ``flow.cylc`` file before a reload, the workflow log will report an error and the reload will have no effect.

 Restarting or Reloading after Graph Changes